jennatuckerdeveloper/bootcamp_labs/capstone/proposal.md

   - possibly helps animate graphics

 Django:
-  - Possibly sends info back and forth to Python scripts and JS scripts?
+  - Allow user to enter four player names
+  - Save player names in database and post summary of those who survived and died to wall if they win the game
-  - Possibly allows the walls names and messages to be saved?
+  - Allow the user to enter their name and messages on the wall

 HTML / CSS:
   - Modifies what the player sees from plain text into organized gameplay menus and screens with graphics.